ktonon/two-medium-model/README.md

 bound, ultra-dense collapsed mode, sustained by continuous reinforcement between the LCM compression field and the GCM momentum flux.
 The everyday world simply does not have the capacity to disturb it.

-The proton is therefore a **metastable collapsed state**, one that remains compact everywhere in the universe except under the most extreme GCM conditions (such as within the cores of active galactic nuclei).

 ## The Neutron: A Paired Standing-Wave Structure